 Cancellation of Certificate of Incorporation

-Minute Book Maintenance
+What is Minute Book Maintenance?

-- the minute book will be stored safely so it does not get lost or destroyed;
+- the Minute Book will be safely stored, so it does not get lost or destroyed;

-- all documents will be accurate and compliant with the law; and
+- all documents will be accurate and compliant with the law;

 - updates will be done in a timely fashion and will not be overlooked.